google/xls/docs_src/optimizations.md

 nodes in the worklist until it is empty, popping elements from the front of the list and potentially adding new elements to the list.
 For example, assume there was a leaf node A with no further users.
-Further assume that its operand(s) only have node A has user, then the operand will be added to the worklist and visited in the next iteration over the worklist.
+Further assume that its operand(s) only have node A as user, then the operand will be added to the worklist and visited in the next iteration over the worklist.
 There is a minor subtlety here - the code has to ensure that operands are only visited once, hence the use of a